Blue Streak (missile): Black Prince

 In 1959, a year before the cancellation of the Blue Streak as a missile, the government requested that the RAE and Saunders-Roe design a carrier rocket based on Blue Streak and Black Knight.
 This design used Blue Streak as a first stage and a 54 in second stage based on the Black Knight.
 Several different third stages would be available, depending on the required payload and orbit.

 The cost of developing Black Prince was estimated to be £35 million.

 It was planned that Black Prince would be a Commonwealth project.
-As the government of John Diefenbaker in Canada was already spending more money than publicly acknowledged on Alouette and Australia was not interested in the project, these two countries were unwilling to contribute.
+As the government of John Diefenbaker in Canada was already spending more money than publicly acknowledged on Alouette satellite and Australia was not interested in the project, these two countries were unwilling to contribute.
 South Africa was no longer a member of the Commonwealth.
 New Zealand was only likely to make "modest" contributions.

 European Launcher Development Organisation

 The placard reads: "Remains of the first Blue Streak rocket launched from Woomera 5 June 1964.
 Discovered 50 km SE of Giles in 1980."

 The UK instead proposed a collaboration with other European countries to build a three-stage launcher capable of placing a one-ton payload into low Earth orbit.

 The European Launcher Development Organisation consisted of Belgium, Britain, France, West Germany, Italy and the Netherlands, with Australia as an associate member.

 Preliminary work began in 1962 and ELDO was formally signed into existence in 1964.

 With Blue Streak, the UK became the first stage of the European launch vehicle with France providing the Coralie second stage and Germany the third.
 Italy worked on the satellite project, the Netherlands and Belgium concentrated on tracking and telemetry systems and Australia supplied the launch site.

 The combined launcher was named Europa.

 After ten test launches, the Woomera launch site was not suitable for putting satellites into geosynchronous orbit, and in 1966 it was decided to move to the French site of Kourou in South America.
 F11 was fired from here in November 1971, but the failure of the autopilot caused the vehicle to break up.
 The launch of F12 was postponed whilst a project review was carried out, which led to the decision to abandon the Europa design.

 ELDO was merged with the European Space Research Organisation to form the European Space Agency.